Hidden universality in the merger rate distribution in the primordial black hole scenario: Formation of binary PBHs

 Let us now estimate the value of $N$, namely the number of the surrounding BHs that are inside the Hubble horizon at the time of the PBH binary formation.
-For simplicity, only in this paragraph we assume all the PBHs have the same mass $m_{\rm BH}$ and constitute a fraction $f$ of all the cold dark matter.
+For simplicity, only in this paragraph we assume all the PBHs have the same mass $m_{\rm BH}$ and constitute a fraction $f_{\rm PBH}$ of all the cold dark matter (for instance, $f_{\rm PBH} \simeq 10^{-3}$ is required to explain the LIGO observation \citealt{Sasaki:2016jop}).
 First of all, we notice that $N$ depends on the initial comoving separation of the PBHs that form a pair.
 For instance, if the initial comoving separation of the BHs that form a binary is sufficiently small, they form a binary at very early time.
 In such a case, most likely few BHs exist inside the Hubble horizon and $N=0$ or $N=1$ will be the typical value.
 Thus, what we have to estimate is the typical value of $N$ of PBH binaries that are relevant to observations.
-According to \citet{Sasaki:2016jop}, the probability $dP$ that a given BH pair forms a binary, and then undergoes a merger at short time interval $(t,t+dt)$ is given by \be dP=\frac{3}{16} {\left( \frac{t}{T} \right)}^{3/8} e {(1-e^2)}^{-(45/16)}\frac{dt}{t} de, \ee where $T$ is defined by \be T\equiv \frac{3}{170} \frac{f^{-16/3} {(Gm_{\rm BH})}^{-5/3}}{{(1+z_{\rm eq})}^4} {\left( \frac{8\pi}{3H_0^2 \Omega_m} \right)}^{4/3}. \ee The merger probability for fixed $t$ is dominated by the binaries having eccentricity near its upper limit $e_{\rm upper}$ given by Eq.~(11) in \citep{Sasaki:2016jop}, \be e_{\rm upper}= \ee We only consider the first case $t<f^{37/3}T$ which is shown to be relevant to LIGO observations \citep{Sasaki:2016jop}.
+According to \citet{Sasaki:2016jop}, the probability $dP$ that a given BH pair forms a binary, and then undergoes a merger at short cosmic time interval $(t,t+dt)$ is given by \be dP=\frac{3}{16} {\left( \frac{t}{T} \right)}^{3/8} e {(1-e^2)}^{-(45/16)}\frac{dt}{t} de, \ee where $T$ is defined by \be T\equiv \frac{3}{170} \frac{f_{\rm PBH}^{-16/3} {(Gm_{\rm BH})}^{-5/3}}{{(1+z_{\rm eq})}^4} {\left( \frac{8\pi}{3H_0^2 \Omega_m} \right)}^{4/3}. \ee For distinction between the lifetime and merger time of binaries, see discussion around Eq.~(\ref{life-time-PBH-binary}).
+The merger probability for fixed $t$ is dominated by the binaries having eccentricity near its upper limit $e_{\rm upper}$ given by Eq.~(11) in \citep{Sasaki:2016jop}, \be e_{\rm upper}= \ee We only consider the first case $t<f_{\rm PBH}^{37/3}T$ which is shown to be relevant to LIGO observations \citep{Sasaki:2016jop}.
+For PBH mass $m_{\rm PBH}=30~\Msun$, this condition becomes $f_{\rm PBH} \gtrsim 10^{-3}$.
 Analysis in the second case is straightforward.
 PBH binaries we are interested in are those that merge on the order of the age of the Universe $t=t_0\sim 1/H_0$.
 Then, when we fix the merger time and the eccentricity to $t_0$ and $e_{\rm upper}$, respectively, the major-axis $a$ at the time of the binary formation is uniquely determined (see Eq.~(\ref{life-time-PBH-binary})).
 Once the typical major-axis is determined in this way, we can convert it to the typical redshift of the PBH binary formation by using Eqs.~(\ref{decoupling-redshift}) and (\ref{major-axis}), from which we can evaluate the number of PBHs inside the Hubble horizon at that redshift, namely $N$.
-The result is given by \be N \sim 3\times 10^{10}~f^{-26/37}{\left( \frac{m_{\rm BH}}{10~\Msun} \right)}^{-22/37}. \ee Thus, for the typical PBH binary we are interested in, there are in general numerous PBHs in the Hubble horizon at the time of the binary formation.
+The result is given by \be N \sim 3\times 10^{10}~{\left( \frac{t}{t_0}\right)}^{9/37} f_{\rm PBH}^{-26/37}{\left( \frac{m_{\rm BH}}{10~\Msun} \right)}^{-22/37}. \ee Thus, for the typical PBH binary with $m_{\rm PBH}={\cal O}(10\,\Msun)$ which we are interested in, there are in general more than $\sim 3\times 10^{10}$ PBHs in the Hubble horizon at the time of the binary formation if $t\simeq t_0$.
+Because of the weak dependence of the PBH number $N$ on the merger time $t$, $N$ is much bigger than unity for merger times relevant to observations.
 In what follows, we take $N \to \infty$.